Cloud-Schematics/multitier-vpc-bastion-host/README.md

        - Click Create to create your workspace.
     2. On the workspace **Settings** page, enter the URL of this example in the Schematics examples Github repository.
-     - Select the Terraform version: Terraform 0.12.
+     - Select the Terraform version: Terraform 1.0 or higher
      - Click **Save template information**.
      - In the **Input variables** section, review the default input variables and provide alternatives if desired.
 The only